Claremary P. Sweeney

 Sweeney lives with her husband Charley to whom all her books are dedicated except for Carnivore Conundrum, the one especially written "For the little boy who asked me to write about bugs - and plants that eat bugs".
 She answered this request with a book in verse set in the carnivorous plant section of the Roger Williams Zoo Botanical Gardens.
 Adonis, a baby pitcher plant, awakes one morning to find a fly flailing in his digestive juices.
 "Oh please spare my life!
 I'm needed at home by my larvae and wife," the insect pleads.
 Adonis spits him out and declares he will no longer eat meat.
-His mother and the other plants and creatures in the garden try to find a way to keep this poor baby alive as he insists on doing the right thing and will "follow my heart!".
+His mother, along with the other plants and creatures in the garden, try to find a way to keep this baby alive as he insists on doing the right thing and declares to everyone who'll listen, "I'll follow my heart!".

 Although these books are all set in her home state of Rhode Island, Sweeney began her writing career with a series of stories about ZuZu, a little tabby born on a farm at Tanglewood who has adventures in the various historical and cultural places in the hills of Western Massachusetts.
 A Berkshire Tale is a compilation of ten of these charming books which will appeal to young and old alike.